mdluex/Alexa-voice-service-with-wake-word/README.md

 9. Reboot the device ```sudo reboot```

+* To control your Alexa or change settings such as language and location, you can go to the [Amazon Alexa website](https://alexa.amazon.com/) or download the Amazon Alexa mobile app for Android or iOS.

 10. Everything should work after rebooting; however, you cannot use the device through the GUI while our script is running because it is emulating keyboard presses.

 ## Thank you, and please accept my apologies for the poor documentation.